awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-managing.md

 ## Force\-Rotating Kerberos Keys<a name="oracle-kerberos-managing.rotation"></a>

 A secret key is shared between AWS Managed Microsoft AD and Amazon RDS for Oracle DB instance\.
 This key is rotated automatically every 45 days\.
-You can use the following Amazon RDS procedure to force the of rotation this key:
+You can use the following Amazon RDS procedure to force the rotation of this key\.

 ```
 SELECT rdsadmin.rdsadmin_kerberos_auth_tasks.rotate_kerberos_keytab AS TASK_ID FROM DUAL;